sabyrzhan/learning-progress/pages/Design Patterns.md

 			- **HTTP client**: to add functionalities like request metrics, logging, data encryption, retry you must make a lot of subclasses.
 If there has to be combinations then the size becomes even more.
 			- **File Reader and Writer**: we can have handler of various file types.
 And if initially the class contains basic functionality, then to extend it with other features like encryption, faster storage type support, large file support etc, here also have to make combinations with just inheritance
 		- **Solution**:
 		  Decorator pattern is to the rescue.
-It wraps the target class complying to the same interface as the target one and provide additional features.
-Besides that you can use multiple stacks of decorators, by passing as the argument.
-Since all of them will implement the same contract.
+It wraps the target class also being complied to the same interface as the target one and provide additional features.
+Besides that you can use multiple stacks of decorators, by passing as the argument, since all of them implement the same contract.
 This looks similar to Composite, but the difference is instead of tree of objects it only uses single wrapped target object.
-		- **Pattern**
 Even though we could implement this using inheritance that is not the only or main way.
 When the quantity of functionalities become large, managing subclasses produce "explosion of class hierarchy".
 Since you have to deal with combinations of the features, the number becomes even more.
 Because of that using composition is the primary way, since it lets to comply to OCP and SRP principles.
 Also makes it easy to test by injecting fake or  stubs.
+	- ### Facade Pattern
+		- **Problem**:
+		  You have a system that is very complicated to use for regular user due to involvement of many dependent services.
+Or a framework that consists from many libraries, in which in order to create just a simple REST endpoint, developer has to first instantiate and register bunch objects from various libraries.
+For example:
+			- **P2P payment API**: in order to make simple p2p payment from one account to another account using phone number, you have to instantiate subsystems like AccountService, CurrencyService, User3DSecureService, DatabaseService etc, also in right order just to perform SendMoney in the end.
+			- **Spring Framework**: Spring Framework itself consists from many core libraries like spring-web, spring-mvc, spring-jdbc, spring-data, spring-security etc. To just create REST API and start the service, the developer must know which beans to instantiate first and start the server.
+Thankfully Spring Boot simplifies all these process using dependency autodiscovery and autoconfiguration.
+		- **Solution**:
+		  Using Facade pattern you can aggregate all the dependent service into single API and provide simple or fluent API to the user.
+All the heavy and complicated jobs, communications between the components are performed inside the Facade class and is hidden from the user.
+-